aldrin/etc/src/musik.md

 #### 21 Dec, 2017

-How do you transform a simple poem to an ode to the divine art of music?
+How do you transform a simple poem to an ode?
 Just add Schubert.

 ```
 An die Musik